co3moz/angular4-notes/README.md

 ng g c <name>
 ```

-for example, If we want to create servers component then;
+for example, If we want to create servers component;

 ```
 ng generate component servers